ccowmu/ccowmu.org/IDEAL_WORKFLOW.md

 - **Content Discovery**: Users find relevant minutes easily
 - **Mobile Excellent**: Better experience than desktop

 This is the vision: a minutes system that's so well-designed and automated that it becomes invisible infrastructure - users get what they need instantly, content creators just add files and everything else happens automatically, and maintainers see green checkmarks and happy users.
+Make sure github wont use jekl, and this all runs inside a github worker.